nickboucher/ProtoN/wire_protocol.md

 - `ConList`s OpCode is followed by the number of 1st-level `Prim`|`Con` it contains and then the same number of subsequent Container or Primitive values
 - `ConObject`s OpCode is followed by the number of 1st-level `Key` it contains and then the same number of subsequent Key values
 - Each message starts with a version number and is immediately followed by exactly one Container
-- Strings are immediately followed by the length of the UTF-8 encoded string in bytes, then followed by the encoded string itself
+- Strings are immediately followed by the length of the UTF-8 encoded string in bytes, then followed by the encoded string itself.
+The length is encoded as a `2`-bit unsigned integer `sz` denoting that the rest of the length will be a `2^(sz+3)` integer

 ## Wire Buffer Structure